nopponcha/argocd-devops/README.md

 **namespace**: Dynamically sets the Kubernetes namespace based on the base name of the directory in the Git path.

 5. ## Sync Policy
-**selfHeal**: Ensures that Argo CD will automatically restore the desired state if any manual changes are made to the application replicas.
+**selfHeal: Ensures that Argo CD will automatically restore the desired state if any manual changes are made to the application replicas.**
-**prune**: Removes resources from the cluster if they are deleted from the Git repository.
+**prune: Removes resources from the cluster if they are deleted from the Git repository.**
-**syncOp tions**: Additional options for syncing, such as creating missing namespaces and disabling Helm chart caching.
+**syncOptions: Additional options for syncing, such as creating missing namespaces and disabling Helm chart caching.**

 ## Final Output
 This configuration will result in the creation of multiple Argo CD applications based on the directories found in the specified Git repository (helm-value/scbconnect/*/*).
 For each directory, an application will be created with the following details: